Web-Dev-Collaborative/DATA_STRUC_PYTHON_NOTES2.0/_WEEKS/wk19/sprint-prep/prac/notes.md

 ```

 ---

 ---

 ---

 2. Provide a summary of your solution to this challenge.
 Describe the process that you went through during your attempts to solve it.
-What
-specific obstacles or difficulties did you encounter in the process of solving it?
+What specific obstacles or difficulties did you encounter in the process of solving it?

->The idea is to use three-pointers: next . current , previous and move them down the list.
+> The idea is to use three-pointers: next . current , previous and move them down the list.
 Here. current is the main pointer running down the list, next leads it, and previous trails it.
 For each step, reverse the current pointer and then advance all three to get the next node.

 Iterate through the linked list.
 In loop, do following.

 - Before changing next of current,
-- store next node
-next = curr->next
+- store next node next = curr->next
 - Now change next of current
-- This is where actual reversing happens
-curr->next = prev
+- This is where actual reversing happens curr->next = prev
-- Move prev and curr one step forward
-prev = curr
-curr = next
+- Move prev and curr one step forward prev = curr curr = next

 ---

 ---

 ---

 3. Explain the time and space complexity of your solution.
 Is that the most efficient approach?
-If not, how could you improve the time
-and/or space complexity of your solution?
+If not, how could you improve the time and/or space complexity of your solution?

 ---

 ---

 ---

-4.
-You are given the `root` node of a binary search tree (BST).
+4. You are given the `root` node of a binary search tree (BST).

-You need to write a function that returns the sum of values of all the nodes with a value between `lower` and `upper` (*inclusive*).
+You need to write a function that returns the sum of values of all the nodes with a value between `lower` and `upper` (_inclusive_).

 The BST is guaranteed to have unique values.